pwall567/pipelines/README.md

 | `CodePoint_UTF16`       | Unicode code points | UTF-16              |

-Unicode code points are 32-bit quantities containing the full range of Unicode values; UTF-16 refers to the 16-bit version of Unicode, with surrogate characters representing characters outside the "Basic Multilingual Plane".
+Unicode code points are 32-bit quantities containing the full range of Unicode values; UTF-16 refers to the 16-bit version of Unicode, with pairs of surrogate characters representing characters outside the "Basic Multilingual Plane".
 Because Java mostly works with 16-bit characters, the `CodePoint_UTF16` pipeline will frequently be needed in combination with the other classes.